Palletizing solution at Aegir brewery using the Pally software

 The palletizing solution needs a limited floor space and is flexible to handle changes in production.

-Universal Robots also recently announced their new UR20 cobot, with max payload of up to 20 kg.
+Universal Robots also recently announced their new UR20 cobot, with a max payload of up to 20 kg.
 It may not be certain, but they expect to be shipping in Q2 2023 and will begin to sell the robot in Q4 2022.

 Click here to learn more about UR20 cobot palletizing